na-na-hi/renget/archive/characterprovider.md

 #
 #####![](https://files.catbox.moe/ptz2xu.png) Choose Your Claude Prompt:
 Recommended ones are marked with a ★ star.
 Click on a link to see the chosen prompt.
+> **First time around here?** I understand that the 12+ versions of the Claude prompt can be confusing, so my suggestion is to use either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events).
+Some anons especially like the 6.7 one for some reason.
 Date | Update | Description
  |  |
 02.09.2023 |  ★[V12 RUM BABA](#v12-rum-baba) | **Note:** Changed structure a bit, added headings.
 Changed instructions to be more 'positive' avoiding 'negative words' like 'no', 'avoid', 'exclude', etc, where it is possible.
 Modified prefill and rules.
 Added short JBs and sub-JBs instead of sex/violence/death rules.
 Testing if it works better.
 Added README file in archive and prompt for you.
 AI tends to be more inventive with actions.